 Court Records are public records.
 They include a court case file containing a docket sheet and all of the documents and filings filed in the court case.
 You can access the court records on the website, or at the Columbia County Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains records of people’s criminal past.
 These online databases are all connected so you are able to track criminal backgrounds from other states.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county, and if the crime was in a different state entirely, you may have to pay a fee for a more intensive search.

-When you look up a person’s crminal records you will find out if someone has been arrested, charged, or convicted for any crimes, which can include:
+When you look up a person’s criminal records you will find out if someone has been arrested, charged, or convicted for any crimes, which can include:

 - DUI or DWI.

 When you do a criminal history search, you won’t be able to find out if that person has had any moving violations, like:

 - Lost their driver’s license or license revoked or suspended.

 - Other moving violations.

 - You must be over the age of 21.